-Commercial landings by U.S. fishermen at ports in the 50 states were 9.3 billion pounds (4.2 million metric tons) valued at $5.5 billion in 2019, according to Fisheries of the United States, 2020.
+U.S. fishermen at ports in the 50 states landed 8.4 billion pounds valued at $4.7 billion in 2020, according to Fisheries of the United States, 2020.
 These numbers indicate decreases in landings and value compared to 2019.

 U.S. Seafood Landings – Volume and Value

-Dutch Harbor, Alaska, was the leading U.S. port in quantity of commercial fishery landings, followed by: Aleutian Islands (Other), Kodiak, Alaska; Reedville, Virginia; Pascagoula-Moss Point, Mississippi; Intracoastal City, Louisiana; and Empire-Venice, Louisiana.
+Dutch Harbor, Alaska, was the leading U.S. port in quantity of commercial fishery landings, due mainly to landings of Alaska Pollock.

-Atlantic salmon was the leading species for marine finfish aquaculture, with an estimated 36.4 million pounds produced, valued at $66.5 million.
+Atlantic salmon was the leading species for marine finfish aquaculture, with an estimated 31.9 million pounds produced.

-Oysters had the highest volume for marine shellfish production (44.7 million pounds, up 2.7 million pounds from the previous year).
+Oysters had the highest volume for marine shellfish production with 42.3 million pounds produced.

 Fisheries of the United States Reports

 Fisheries of the United States is the annual National Marine Fisheries Service (NMFS) yearbook of fishery statistics for the United States for 2020.
 The report has been produced in its various forms for more than 100 years.